B2BDA/Third_eye_data_Assingment_Resturant_Review_Prediction/README.md

-** This is an assignment given by Third Eye Data Science Company"
+** This is an assignment given by Third Eye Data Science Company **